lior-abadi/blockchain-creation/README.md

 # blockchain-creation
 Creation of a Blockchain from scratch.
+Quick, simple and handy example that helps to understand how blockchains work.